noir-lang/noir/docs/docs/dev_docs/limitations/main.md

 For example, until community standards are developed to reduce the uniqueness of ['Tx Fingerprints'](../privacy/main.md#function-fingerprints-and-tx-fingerprints) app developers might accidentally forfeit some function privacy.

 ## Circuit limitations

 ### Upper limits on function outputs and tx outputs

 Due to the rigidity of zk-SNARK circuits, there are upper bounds on the amount of computation a circuit can perform, and on the amount of data that can be passed into and out of a function.
-See [Aztec function ABIs](../contracts/abi.md) for more information.

 > Blockchain developers are no stranger to restrictive computational environments.
 Ethereum has gas limits, local variable stack limits, call stack limits, contract deployment size limits, log size limits, etc.